 Notice of general meetings shall be made by announcement in the Official Swedish Gazette and by posting the notice on the company’s website.
 At the time of the notice, an announcement with information that the notice has been issued shall be published in Svenska Dagbladet.

-A shareholder that wishes to participate in a general meeting must be recorded in a printout or other transcript of the share ledger as of five (5) weekdays before the meeting, and notify the company of his/her, and any advisors (no more than two), intention to attend the meeting no later than on the date stated in the notice of the meeting.
+A shareholder that wishes to participate in a general meeting must be recorded in a printout or other transcript of the share ledger as of the date as set out in the Swedish Companies Act, and notify the company of his/her, and any advisors (no more than two), intention to attend the meeting no later than on the date stated in the notice of the meeting.
 Such a date may not be a Sunday, other public holiday, Saturday, Midsummer Eve, Christmas Eve or New Year’s Eve and may not occur earlier than the fifth weekday prior to the general meeting.